A young man and woman sitting at a laptop having a discussion with their tutor

 f you are a current or recent student, you may be eligible for Turing funding from your university.
 This is managed by each individual institution, and you should contact them to enquire if you are eligible.

-Contacting your school
+Contacting your host institution

-The local education authority or the institution will give you the name and location of the school where you’ll be working.You should make immediate contact to confirm that you accept the post and start any administrative procedures they ask you to complete.
+The local education authority or the institution will give you the name and location of the host institution where you’ll be working.
+You should make immediate contact to confirm that you accept the post and start any administrative procedures they ask you to complete.You should make sure to find out the following from your host institution:

 • the age range of the students